denizgenc/my-public-notes/cloud/acg_intro_to_aws/README.md

 (https://d1.awsstatic.com/training-and-certification/classroom-training/aws-technical-essentials.pdf)
 - ACG's course does seem to be missing something that covers the "Monitoring, Optimization, and Serverless" module...
+- I'm not covering the Machine Learning chapter because it's not part of the Technical Essentials course

 Link: https://learn.acloud.guru/course/intro-to-aws/overview